Skip to main content

 Construction Permit Types

-Projects that don’t require permitting are those that don’t involve a licensed trade or change the footprint of the property and are mostly cosmetic upgrades such as:
+Projects that do not require permitting are typically cosmetic upgrades that do not involve licensed trades or alter the footprint of the property.

 • Painting